jinekgames/ncorr_console_windows_port/README.md

 # Ncorr console windows port
-**This is the port of Ncorr BIC-analyse library converted to console application which can be run with parameters**
+**This is the port of Ncorr BIC-analysis library converted to console application which can be run with parameters**

 This program is based on C++ port of [Ncorr library](https://www.ncorr.com/index.php/c-port "Ncorr official webpage")
 > Ncorr: open-source 2D digital image correlation matlab software.